DikshithaAnand/voice-en-ja-translator/README.md

 # 🎙️ Voice-Based English ↔ Japanese Translator

 ## 📌 Overview

-This project is a **production-ready NLP and speech processing system** that enables **speech-to-speech translation** between **English and Japanese**.
+This project is a **production-ready NLP and speech processing system** designed to perform seamless **speech-to-speech translation** between **English and Japanese**.

-Users can **record their voice directly in the browser**, after which the system automatically:
+Users can record their voice directly within the browser, and the system automatically:

-1. Converts speech to text
+1. Converts spoken audio into text (Speech-to-Text)
-2. Translates the recognized text
+2. Translates the recognized text into the target language
-3. Plays back the translated speech
+3. Generates and plays the translated speech (Text-to-Speech)
-4. Displays confidence and audio quality metrics
+4. Displays confidence scores and audio quality metrics
-5. Highlights words in real time, synchronized with the audio
+5. Highlights words in real time, synchronized with playback

-The system is built with a strong focus on **accuracy, transparency, and scalability**.
+The system is engineered with a strong emphasis on **accuracy, explainability, performance, and scalability**, making it suitable for real-world deployment.

 ---